hoangnh092185/java_hair_salon-/README.md

 ### Description
 __*Individual Project for Epicodus Java Programming*__

-Create a webpage that have all the elements listed below.
+Create a webpage that have all the elements that meet the client needs listed below.
+Test all the class methods with gradle test function before integrating functionality into Sparks.
+Include CRUD functionality include for each class in Sparks.
+Spark routes fallow RESTful convention.

 ## stories
 * As a salon employee, I need to be able to see a list of all our stylists.